FireflyMigration/firefly-doc/dev-docs/guide/03-More-on-UIController/01_The-UIController's-lifecycle/exercise.md

 ﻿# 14.10	Exercise: UIController's Lifecycle

+## adjust to refer to debug writeline - and also add calls in the constructor, and before anat the execute.
+Also review the output window.

 1. In "ShowOrderDetails", override the following methods and add a message box to display each method name:
     a.
 OnLoad
     b.
 OnStart